Wang-Yue/CamillaDSP-Monitor/README.md

 ## Startup

-Simply by invoking `./monitor.py` in the command line.
+Simply by invoking `./monitorgui.py` in the command line.
 That will give you the standard interface.

-Alternatively, you can invoke `processing.py` in the command line to have the control interface, but sans the spectrum analyzer.

-## Control

-You can control the output volume by arrow keys. `LEFT` and `RIGHT` adjust volume by 10dB, while `UP` and `DOWN` adjust it by 1dB.

-You can mute or unmute by pressing the `m` key.
-The mute status will be displayed right after the volume setting.

-You can enable/disable DSP features by number keys.
-For instance press `51` turn on the loudness feature, and `50` to turn it off.

-You can quit the program and CamillaDSP by pressing `q`.

 ## Parameter Tuning